arungudelli/angularjswiki/content/en/fontawesome/fa-leaf.md

-## Rotate Leaf Icon using fa-rotate-x
+## Rotate fa-leaf Icon using fa-rotate-x
 To rotate the font awesome icon fa-leaf, Use fa-rotate-x class

 Where 'x' represents degree of rotation.